alik-git/alik-git.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Master's student in AI & Robotics @ Mila/UdeM
+subtitle: Robotics and AI, Researcher and Engineer

 profile:
   align: right